logseq/docs/db-version.md

 To import the exported .sqlite file, click on the three dots menu in the upper right corner, select `Import` and then choose one of the following options:

 1. `SQLite` - Import using the SQLite DB file from export.
+2. `SQLite + assets (.zip)` - Import a zip file that contains a graph's DB file and assets.
-2. `File to DB graph` - Import a markdown graph.
+3. `File to DB graph` - Import a markdown graph.
 See the [db graph importer](#db-graph-importer) for more on it.
-3. `Debug Transit` - Import a debug transit file from export.
+4. `Debug Transit` - Import a debug transit file from export.
-4. `EDN to DB graph` - Import a DB graph that was exported as EDN into a new DB graph.
+5. `EDN to DB graph` - Import a DB graph that was exported as EDN into a new DB graph.

 ### EDN Data Export